ConnectFirst

 The Real Cost Per Missed Call

-When you miss a call from a new prospect, it's tempting to think of it as one lost job.
-A service call worth $300–$600.
-An install worth $4,000–$7,000.
-That's the visible cost.
+Most operators think of a missed call as one lost job.
+A service call worth $300-$600.
+An install worth $4,000-$7,000.
+That's the visible cost, and it's the wrong number.

 Running the Annual Math